psatler/react-firebase-authentication/README.md

 A live demo of the project can be found [here]()

+## How to Deploy

+Make sure you have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.
+Then, just follow [this](https://github.com/mars/create-react-app-buildpack#quick-start) instructions.

 ## Main Dependecies

 - [React Router 4](https://reacttraining.com/react-router/core/guides/philosophy): Declarative Routing for React.js